25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_API.md

 ## Caching Response

 1. Client-side caching:
-   - ASP.NET Core uses the `ResponseCache` attribute to indicate that a particular response is cacheable.
+   - ASP.NET Core uses the `ResponseCache` attribute to indicate that a particular response is cacheable

      ```cs
      public class RootController : ControllerBase